friemen/metam/README.md

 Each factory function validates input and provides default values (if a corresponding function var was given).

-An invocation of macroexpand-1 on a defmetamodel expression outputs:
+In essence, an invocation of macroexpand-1 on a defmetamodel expression outputs:

 ```clojure
 (do (def wsdl-hierarchy